Skip to navigation Skip to content

 Centrelink

-Customers who are unable to complete a claim form because of a disability may have the form completed on their behalf by a responsible person, preferably a relative or friend, who knows of their circumstances.
+Customers who cannot complete a claim form due to a disability may have the form completed on their behalf by a responsible person, such as a relative or friend who knows their circumstances.

-Arrangements must be made to verify the customer's existence before the claim is processed.
-This can be verified through contact with the third party such as a doctor, social worker etc.
+The Service Officer processing the claim must verify the customer's existence before it is finalised.
+This can be done through contact with a third party such as a doctor, social worker etc.

-Details of the person who completed the form should be included on the claim form, and both they and the customer must sign the claim form once it has been completed.
-If the customer is unable to sign, they:
+Details of the person who completed the form must be included on the claim form, and both they and the customer must sign it.
+If the customer is unable to sign, they must either:

-- provide (or have provided on their behalf) verification from a medical practitioner or health professional that they are unable to sign
+• provide (or have provided on their behalf) verification from a medical or health professional that they are unable to sign

-If another person has completed the claim, nominee arrangements should be considered.
+If another person has completed the claim, nominee arrangements should be explained.

 Medicare

-Where a customer is unable to sign the claim form or receipt, and has an appointed Power of Attorney, Legal Guardian or Administrator, the appointed person may sign on their behalf.
+Where a customer is unable to sign the claim form and has an appointed Power of Attorney, Legal Guardian or Administrator, or an Authorised Representative for Medicare arrangement is in place, the appointed person or authorised representative may sign on their behalf.

-Where a Power of Attorney, a Guardianship Order or an Administration Order is held, a full security check is not required.
-Before processing the claim, Service Officers must check under the Entitlements tab in CDMS whether the:
+Where a Power of Attorney, a Guardianship Order, an Administration Order or an Authorised Representative for Medicare arrangement is in place, a full security check is not required.
+Before processing the claim Service Officers must check under the Entitlements tab in CDMS that the:

-- Power of Attorney, Guardianship Order or Administration Order is still operative, and
+• Power of Attorney, Guardianship Order, Administration Order or Authorised Representative for Medicare arrangement is still operative

-- Power of Attorney, Legal Guardian or Administrator named in CDMS is the one lodging the claim for the claimant with a disability
+• Power of Attorney, Legal Guardian, Administrator or Authorised Representative for Medicare named in CDMS is the one lodging the claim for the claimant with a disability, and

-If neither of these is the case, the claim cannot be processed.
+If not, the claim cannot be processed.
 Where changes are required to an existing order, or a new order is sighted, refer to Power of Attorney.

 Lodging Medicare claims on behalf of customers who are vulnerable (unauthorised agents or carers)

-Organisations or members of a caring team (who do not hold Power of Attorney, a Guardianship Order or an Administrative Order) can lodge claims on behalf of claimants who are unable to complete the forms.
-For example, care staff for a person with a disability living at home, or the elderly.
-These benefits can only be paid to the bank account details which are currently recorded on Medicare CDMS.
+Organisations or carers (who do not hold Power of Attorney, a Guardianship Order, an Administrative Order, or are not an Authorised Representative for Medicare) can lodge claims on behalf of a customer who is unable to complete the form.
+For example, a carer for a person with a disability living at home, or the elderly.
+The Medicare benefit can only be paid to the bank account currently recorded on Medicare CDMS.

 Carers can sign forms, however they must clearly indicate that the signature is not that of the customer.
-Service Officers must ensure the correct claimant is recorded when processing these claims.
+Service Officers must record a processing note in PaNDA to state that the claim form is signed by a carer and not the claimant.
+They must make sure the correct claimant is recorded when processing these claims.

 Role of Service Officer in assisting customers

-There is no conflict of interest in providing assistance to a customer, as long as the staff member is simply asking the questions and recording the customer's answers.
-A Service Officer's role is not to interpret and reword a customer's responses, but rather to transcribe exactly what the customer has answered after having been explained the question and its purpose.
+There is no conflict of interest in helping a customer complete a form, as long as the staff member is asking the questions and directly recording the customer's answers.
+A Service Officer's role is not to interpret and reword a customer's responses.
+They must explain the question and transcribe exactly what the customer has answered.

-A Service Officer's role is to ensure that claims are received in accordance with the claim lodgement conditions.
-This includes making sure that a customer is aware of what information Services Australia requires, through assistance and explanation.
+Service Officers must make sure that claims are received in accordance with the claim lodgement conditions.
+This includes making sure that the customer understands what information Services Australia needs and why.

-A Service Officer should not send a customer away if they cannot complete a form because of limited English language skills or if the customer is having communication issues.
-The customer should not be turned away to use a family member, friend, community agency or community centre to complete agency forms.
+A Service Officer must not send a customer away if they cannot complete a form because of limited English language skills or if the customer is having communication issues.
+The customer must not be told to use a family member, friend, community agency or other third party to complete agency forms.

-Where language is a barrier, the best option is for a bilingual officer to directly assist the customer.
-If a bilingual officer is not available, a Service Officer can utilise an interpreter (sessional, on-site or telephone) to assist.
+Where language is a barrier, the best option is for a staff member receiving Community Language Allowance (CLA) to directly help the customer.
+If a CLA recipient is not available in the customer’s preferred language, the Service Officer must use an interpreter (on-site block interpreter or telephone on-demand interpreter) to assist.

 Additional support

-Multicultural Service Officers (MSOs) conduct outreach and liaise with multicultural community agencies to inform customers from CALD backgrounds of the agency's programs, payments and services.
-If staff need cultural advice, assistance in referring the customer to other community agencies or engaging with an interpreter, they should contact their local MSO.
-MSOs can be found on locater by:
+Multicultural Service Officers (MSOs) conduct outreach and liaise with community agencies to inform customers from CALD backgrounds of the agency's programs, payments and services.
+If staff need cultural advice, assistance in referring the customer to community services or help engaging an interpreter, they can contact their local MSO.
+MSOs can be found on Office Locator:

-The Resources page contains links to the Services Australia website for claims, forms and modules, and information on Interpreter and translation services.
-There is also a link to the Services Australia website for Our Service Commitments.
+The Resources page contains links to the Services Australia website for claim forms and Our Service Commitments.
+There is also a link to the Office Locator.

 Related links